All you need to know about the HTC 11

 It’s hard to recommend waiting for the HTC 11, because we’ve got no idea if the phone will be good or not.
 HTC has a mixed track record when it comes to flagships, but we’re hoping to be impressed.
 Unfortunately, with such a dearth of leaks right now, we can’t honestly say you should wait for the new HTC 11 unless you’re an ardent HTC loyalist.

-But don’t forget that there are plenty of other phones that will be vying for your cash this year too.
-Early on, we’re expecting to see the Samsung Galaxy S8, LG G6, and OnePlus 4, while the iPhone 8 and Galaxy Note 8 will likely launch later in 2017.
+But don’t forget that there are plenty of other phones that will be vying for your cash this year too, including the recently announced LG G6.
+We're also expecting to see the Samsung Galaxy S8 in March, followed eventually by the OnePlus 4, the iPhone 8, and the Galaxy Note 8.

 And there are a whole host of great phones you could currently buy too, including the Samsung Galaxy S7, our 'Phone of the Year' for 2016.
 We’re also happy to recommend the new Google Pixel and the even newer OnePlus 3T.